Venezuelan Tongue Empanadas

 Cooking in the air fryer:

-- Place the empanadas very carefully in the air fryer so they do not stick together.
+- Carefully place the empanadas in air fryer so they do not stick together.
 Cook at 400ºF. for 7 minutes on each side, or until golden.

 Get the cuts you crave at a store near you.